acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Better CPU thread utilization
 - Direct memory mapping for decreased load time

+**Why this matters for basketball detection**: Optimized inference is crucial for real-time detection on a resource-constrained device like Raspberry Pi.
+The performance boost from MNN means our robot can process more frames per second, leading to smoother tracking and better response to fast-moving basketballs.

 ### 7.2 Inference Optimization Techniques

 1. **Quantization**